kkga/kkga/work/webflow.md

 [Flexbox learning game](https://flexboxgame.com) in Webflow and an educational [marketing website](https://flexbox.webflow.com) for feature release.

-Flexbox remains one of the most used layout tools in Webflow.
+Flexbox remains one of the most useful additions to Webflow Designer.
 Since the initial release in 2016, I've worked on several updates that improve and streamline the interface.

 #### External links